BestTimesToVisit.com Logo

 When is the absolute best time to visit Bogota, and what should I pack for the unpredictable weather?

-Bogota's altitude means it's spring-like year-round, but the driest months are generally December to March and July to August.
-However, 'dry' in Bogota just means fewer downpours, so always pack layers!
-A waterproof jacket and comfortable walking shoes are non-negotiable, as you'll likely experience sunshine, rain, and chilly winds all in one day.
-Don't forget sunscreen and a hat, as the sun is surprisingly strong at this altitude.
+Bogota's altitude means it's spring-like year-round, but the driest months are typically December to March and July to August.
+However, even in the dry season, expect a sudden downpour – it's a tropical city, after all!
+I always pack layers: a waterproof jacket is non-negotiable, along with comfortable walking shoes, a sweater or fleece, and maybe even a light scarf for the evenings.
+Don't forget sunscreen and sunglasses, as the sun can be surprisingly strong at this altitude.

-How do I get around Bogota like a local, and are taxis safe?
+How do I get around Bogota like a local, and what's the deal with the TransMilenio?

 Ready to Plan Your Trip?